kyb3r/dhooks/README.md

-# Discord-Webhooks
+# Discord Webhooks

-**_Discord Webhook Embeds for Python_**
+**_Interact with discord webhooks using python._**

-This library enables you to easily format discord messages and embeds that you can easily send to a channel in discord using a webhook url.
+This library enables you to easily format discord messages and send them to a channel using a webhook url.
 Synchronous requests as well as asynchronous requests are supported within the library through an easy to use API.

 ### Requirements:
 ```py